 Society of St. Vincent de Paul Georgia assistance programs.

 Operating across dozens of counties in Georgia, including the greater Atlanta region, Society of St. Vincent de Paul is focused on helping individuals that are struggling.
-The faith based group and its local churches and Vincentians provide a number of services to clients.
+The faith based group, its local churches listed below and Vincentians provide a number of services to clients.
 The specific resources will vary based on donations and other factors, but can include everything from food to housing and financial assistance for certain living expenses.
 More details are below, including on how St. Vincent can help people regain stability.

 Financial aid including public assistance applications in Georgia

 In many cases, participating in the Economic Journey (noted below) is required to get any financial aid.
 The Georgia branch of Society of St. Vincent de Paul only wants to help people that can get back on the patch to stability, and that can provide this.
 So they will help with rent or other bills for people that show that initiative and participate in education classes.

 Programs and advice is available at Family Support Centers.
 These locations offer a number of assistance programs to qualified low income and working poor families in Georgia.
 Some of them include the following.

 - Free food from churches, pantries, and charity centers.